ChiefChingu/milestone-two-memory-card-game/TEST.md

 - This one is difficult to test.
 The people who played the game so far, could not finish it without laughing!

 ## Features
-The features are basically covered by the usre stories.
+The features are basically covered by the user stories.
 Repeating them here seems superfluous, so a summary is given here.

 |Area | Feature | Test passed|Remarks
 |------| -------|:---------:|--------